-In casual American English, "Community policing initiatives aim to build trust with residents" sounds like "kuh-MYOO-nuh-tee puh-LEE-suhng ih-NIH-shuh-tuhvz AYM tuh BIHLD TRUHST wihth REH-zuh-duhnts".
-Several things happen here, and the headline one is the Flap T: the T between vowels turns into a quick D-like flap.
+Americans pronounce "Community policing initiatives aim to build trust with residents" as "kuh-MYOO-nuh-tee puh-LEE-suhng ih-NIH-shuh-tuhvz AYM tuh BIHLD TRUHST wihth REH-zuh-duhnts" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Flap T — the T between vowels turns into a quick D-like flap.
+You'll hear it on community and again on initiatives — and it's why Americans sound more relaxed than the textbook.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.